tjd1234/cmpt120fall2022/lectures/lecture33/lecture33notes.md

 Note a couple of things:

-- `test_contains` does **unit testing**, i.e. it tests a single function at a time, *contains*.
+- `test_contains` does **unit testing**, i.e. it tests the single function *contains* on its own, and not inside some larger program.
 Many of the test test cases are "edge" cases, i.e. they test values near the start/end of the list.
 Bugs often hide in such places.

-- It's possible that the function could return "passed" for a contains function that has a bug in it.
+- It's possible that `test_contains` could return "passed" for a `contains` function that has a bug in it.
 That's because no reasonable *finite* amount of testing can prove that a function like this works correctly.
 It's always possible that it fails for a case we didn't think of.

 - In Python, if `f` is a function then `f.__name__` is the name of the function when it was defined.
 This is a neat trick that makes it easy to print which